tsengwoody/Access8Math/readme.md

 * ctrl+v: Paste content after the current cursor block
 * delete/back space: delete the current cursor block

+### Access8Math editor and Access8Math Document

+The edit area of Notepad in Windows 11 is rich editing area not traditional editing area, so Access8Math editor must be used in Windows 11 to use the writing feature.
+This editor provides such as opening old files, saving files, and view feature.

+Use the Access8Math editor to write markdown documents, and when document have some resource, the resources can put into workspace of editor and be referenced.
+When using export feature of the editor, the referenced resources in the document will be packaged into a Archive file by Access8Math editor.

+The preview and export feature under the view menu are the same as the command gesture view feature (alt+h), which can generate an Access8Math Document.
+The only difference between the two is that the Access8Math editor will package referenced resources into a archive file

+In order to allow the document exported by the Access8Math editor to be imported again and edited, the Access8Math editor will write a Access8Math.json when exporting, which is the meta data.
+We call the archive file/folder containing this meta is Access8Math Document

+In File Explorer, you can press the NVDA+application, if the selected path is txt/Access8Math Document, a virtual context menu will open, which can quickly open this file to view or edit it.

 ### content example:

 *	LaTeX(by bracket separator): The solution of the quadratic equation in one variable \(ax^2+bx+c=0\) is \(\frac{-b\pm\sqrt{b^2-4ac}}{2a}\) .